 Amelia here!
 Sarah and I worked super hard with the help of super-logo designer, Ilka Hadlock, to create some fun “Mountain Mama” beanies.
 I am so thrilled how they turned out and can’t wait to see YOU wearing them as you share your adventures with us.
 Because us mamas have to stick together!
 Be sure to watch our instagram for lots of photos.
 The hats can be worn slouchy style (like photo above) or rolled.
 The fabric behind the logo is all different, just like we are all unique.

-I have less than 50 of them to sell, so order quick for best color selection!
+I have less than 30 of them left to sell, so order quick for best color selection!
 And then be sure to share them with us and tag #tellusyourmamatales.

 © 2019, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.